AungKyawWin20/Financial-Transactions-Data-Analysis-Project/README.md

 library(Metrics)
 ```
 ## How to Run the Project

-1. Clone this repository or download the script.
+1. **Clone or download** this repository.

-2. Ensure all datasets (`transactions_data.csv`, `users_data.csv`, `cards_data.csv`, `mcc_codes.json`) are in the working directory.
+2. Place all datasets (`transactions_data.csv`, `users_data.csv`, `cards_data.csv`, `mcc_codes.json`) in your working directory.

-3. Run the R script (`Final_Project_Financial_transaction.R`) step by step.
+3. Run the main script:
+   `Final_Project_Financial_transaction.R`
+   *(or knit `FinalProject.Rmd` for a full report)*

 ## Results & Insights

+- Discover top spending cities and user segments
+- Visualize correlations between income, debt, and credit scores
+- Predict credit limits with robust machine learning models

-Please review the final report and presentation file for detailed insights into the project.
+See the final report and presentation for detailed findings.

 ## Future Improvements
 - Explore deep learning methods for credit limit prediction.